semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 Defining a routing value makes you indicate this value **each time you are querying the index**.

-To index a document by providing its routing value, the request would looks like this:
+To index a document by providing its routing value, the request would look like this:

 The query type is `PUT`

 <div class="highlight"><pre><code>http://localhost:9200<span style="color: chartreuse">/index/type/ID?routing=routingValue</span></code></pre></div>

 In the query above, of course, `index`, `type`, and `ID` should be replaced with the document's index, type and ID.
 What's interesting is the
 `routing` parameter.
 Here, `routingValue` stands as its value, and should be replaced by the value of your choice.
-Note that this value could either be digits (integer, long, float, ...) or a string
+Note that this value can either be digits (integer, long, float, ...) or a string

-Using this method, you will also need to **provide the routing value**, under a HTTP GET parameter, on **each query you are making** to the cluster.
+Using this method, you will also be required to **provide the routing value**, under a HTTP GET parameter, on **each query you are making** to the cluster.

 Elasticsearch may store documents that have **different routing values on the same shard**.
 As a result, if you don't provide the routing value each time you query Elasticsearch, you may have **results that come from totally different shards**.